Stanford-STAGES/sleep_study_pull/README.md

 ## prep_processed_log.py, move_folders.py
 Run prep_processed_log.py to generate a file called "processed_subdirectories2.csv".
 Then run move_folders.py.
 It will move some of the directories around based on the locations and file names guessed in "processed_subdirectories2.csv".
 The purpose is to move some of the sleep studies out of your measurement folder(see event_export.bat) before rerunning event_export.bat because it is not a recursive script and will start over each time you run it.
 After you have moved the folders from your measurement folder, rerun event_export.bat.

-Repeat until all the event files have been exported.
+Repeat until all the event folders have been exported.
 You will need to keep a close eye out for any issues that may occur.
+Once all event folder have been made, use filezilla to transfer them to Stanford Medicine box.
+After they are on Stanford Medicine box, You will need to rename the edfs and some of the event folders.

+# mignot_computer_scripts

+## edf_new_names.py